gabrielmendes17/movies-batlle/README.md

     🔭 Given the approaches I had to make the requests in parallel, I chose to install the webflux dependency to use the webclient and then make asynchronous calls in parallel in the same thread.
 In addition to that, this chosen approach is more memory and CPU efficient.
 </p>
 <p align="left">
-    🔭 Given the approaches I had to build movie combinations.
+    🔭 Given the approaches, I had to build movie combinations.<br />
-      I chose an algorithm to create combinations with non repetitions and then shuffle before save combinations at database when user crete a new GameMatch.
+    I chose an algorithm to create combinations with nonrepetitions and then shuffle before saving combinations at the database when a user creates a new GameMatch.<br />
-      In adittion to that when user close a match the systems delete entire combinations from database.
+    In addition to that when users closes a match the systems delete entire combinations from the database.
 </p>